AjayAnand86/customer-statement-processor/README.md

 At the end of the processing, a report needs to be created which will display both the transaction reference and description of each of the failed records.

 ## How to use
-1. Clone the project Rabobank (Spring REST project). https://github.com/AjayAnand86/customer-statement-processor.git
+1.Clone the project Rabobank (Spring REST project). https://github.com/AjayAnand86/customer-statement-processor.git

 2.Run maven clean install command to install dependency.